pdostal/collectd-docker/README.md

 # collectd-docker

 Simple [CollectD](https://github.com/collectd/collectd) instance running within a [Docker](https://github.com/docker/docker) container.
-It sends CPU statistics every 10 seconds to a specified [Carbon](https://github.com/graphite-project/carbon) endpoint (see below), which will then be consumed by [Graphite](https://github.com/graphite-project/graphite-web).
+It sends CPU statistics every 10 seconds to a specified endpoint (see below), which can accept traffic from the [write_graphite](https://collectd.org/wiki/index.php/Plugin:Write_Graphite) plugin.

+**Note**

-**Note** - the primary purpose for this container is to test the [Ruby CollectD Client](https://github.com/revett/collectd) locally.
+* The primary purpose of this container is to test the [Ruby CollectD](https://github.com/revett/collectd) gem locally.
+* The CollectD instance also accepts traffic from StatsD clients on `localhost:8125`.

 ## Setup